LeBron James NBA Playoffs Player Props: Lakers vs. Warriors

 LeBron James Insights vs. the Warriors

-- This season, LeBron James has made 11.1 shots from the floor per game, which accounts for 17.3% of his team's total makes.
+- This season, LeBron James has made 11.1 shots from the floor per game, which adds up to 17.3% of his team's total makes.

-- He's taken 6.9 threes per game, or 14.7% of his team's shots from beyond the arc this season.
+- James is averaging 6.9 three-point field goal attempts per game this season, which is 14.7% of his team's shots from beyond the arc.

 - James' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.